alexlee22/indoor-tracking-blog/_posts/2016-07-06-tomorrows-experiment-triangles-centorids.md

 I have made some progress with deferring the centroid to snap to the outskirts of the furniture layout if it lands within the furniture layout, however I don't want to put it up just yet as it needs some more tweeking.
 I think I can get it working properly by tomorrow arvo so Ill have something substantial for tomorrows blog.

+### Also!

+I am going to try and combine the shortest path algorithm with the triangle centroid thingy I did in my previous blog.
+It will be a bit rough till I get this furniture thing going and I am not really sure how I will store the different values.